Zee Theatre: History

 In May 2022, Zee Theatre broadcast international plays including The Sound of Music Live!, Hairspray Live, Peter Pan Live! and Billy Elliot: The Musical.

 In Nov and Dec.
-2022, Zee Theatre launched two new teleplays Shadyantra and Koi Baat Chale with some of the best actors like Gopal Datt, Vineet Kumar, Manoj Pahwa, Hina Khan, Kunaal Roy Kapur & Chandan Roy Sanyal.
+2022, Zee Theatre launched two new teleplays Shadyantra and Koi Baat Chale with some of the best actors like Gopal Datt, Vineet Kumar, Manoj Pahwa, Hina Khan, Kunaal Roy Kapur, Chandan Roy Sanyal & Sumukha.